 One of the online shopping problems is being unsure about what the item will look like in real life.
 Of course, our phones cannot just teleport a table or shirt for you to check out, but they can make them appear in your house in some other way.
-The key is augmented reality.
+The key is one next ecommerce trend: augmented reality.

 With the aid of AR, users can see an image of any product projected in a real-life environment.
 For example, take a look at the app concept we created for a clothing brand.
 Here, users can check out how a certain item, like glasses or trainers, looks on the model.
 Thus, there are no abstract photos of clothes with a white background that say nothing about how they fit.

 Augmented reality in e-commerce doesn’t come down to fashion.
 For example, the IKEA Place app makes the furniture appear in the users’ houses, so they can understand how it suits the interior.

 AR has a huge potential for many e-commerce products — think of 3D models that can be explored from any angle, fit in any space, or virtually “tried on” via the user’s photo or video.
 Thus, you can offer virtual fitting rooms right in your app.

 One of the best ecommerce trends is connected with the support users might need while shopping.
 Sometimes, customers can have questions about the ordering process or item availability.
 One way to get assistance is to reach out via email or phone.
 A better one is to ask the chatbot.

 A chatbot is a convenient and cost-effective alternative to support agents.
 They can also be a great addition when support service is unavailable or for solving simpler issues.
 68% of responders in a recent survey like that chatbots are so quick to answer — that’s the biggest advantage of this feature.